LGBTQ rights in Brazil: Religion and LGBT rights

 Brazil is a secular state, in which there exists a separation of church and state.
 The country's most followed religion is Catholicism.

 The Catholic Church teaches that homosexual acts are disordered and immoral, but some more progressive bishops in Brazil have a hard time divulging it publicly.
 Many Protestant churches hold the same basic position as the Catholic Church.
 In mainline liberal Protestant denominations, there is an effort to avoid homophobia.

 Among evangelicals, there are some campaigns to reach out to homosexual men and women.
 Movimento pela Sexualidade Sadia (Social Movement for a Healthy Sexuality), an evangelical group headed by an ex-homosexual, leads efforts to evangelize in gay parades, talking about Christianity to participants and delivering leaflets featuring the testimonials of "ex-gays" and "ex-lesbians".

 There may be a religious factor in Brazilian homosexuality.
 A minority of the Brazilian population adheres to Candomblé and other Afro-Brazilian religions (similar to Santería), where homosexuality is commonly accepted.
 For a comparison, there are some 19,000 recognized Catholic parishes in Brazil.
 Informal Candomblé temples are supposed to number some 12,000 in Rio de Janeiro alone.
 In Candomblé, many priests and priestesses are homosexual.
 Luiz Mott, the leader of the gay movement in Brazil, is a firm adherent of Candomblé.
 Many famous Brazilians turn to Afro-Brazilian religions in search of miracles to solve personal or family problems.
 Even former President Fernando Henrique Cardoso, though an atheist, had sympathy for and sometimes visited Candomblé rituals.
-Another minority of the Brazilian LGBT population adheres to alternative pagan groups, like Wicca, where homosexuality is also accepted.
+Another minority of the Brazilian LGBTQ population adheres to alternative pagan groups, like Wicca, where homosexuality is also accepted.

 In June 2018, the General Synod of Anglican Episcopal Church of Brazil voted to change its marriage canon to allow same-sex couples to get married.